zhangjinyangnwpu/HSI_Classification/svm/readme.md

-## HIS data Classification by svm
+## HIS data Classification by svm classfier

-here, we illustriate some datasets and use svm for classification task.
+Here, we illustriate some datasets and use svm for classification task.
+For per category, we selected 200 samples randomly for training, and others for testing.

 ### result
 - Indian_pines